AzureCosmosDB/CosmosAIGraph/docs/aca_deployment.md

 ### Deployment with Bicep

 **Important:** First, make sure that your environment variables are set as described in the [Environment Variables](environment_variables.md) document.
-Deployement scripts below use the environment variables to set them in ACA containers.
+The Deployment scripts below use the environment variables to set them in ACA containers.

-See the **/deployment** folder for working deployment scripts which use the [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) deployment syntax.
+See the **/deployment** folder for the deployment scripts which use the [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) deployment syntax.

 Then, execute **az_bicep_deploy.ps1** (on Windows) or **az_bicep_deploy.sh** (on macOS/Linux) script which uses the [az CLI](https://learn.microsoft.com/en-us/cli/azure/) to deploy